r-mayer/r-mayer/README.md

 ## What I'm learning

-- I am currently reinforcing my knowledge in HMTL and CSS (which I have more ability to work with) and deepening my studies in Javascript.
+- I am currently reinforcing my knowledge in REACT and exploring the magic of Next.js.

 - For that, I'm practicing in several different ways.
-One of them is solving FrontendMentor challenges (https://www.frontendmentor.io/profile/r-mayer)
+One of them is solving FrontendMentor challenges (https://www.frontendmentor.io/profile/r-mayer).
+Other one is creating some personal projects.

-- Next step is to start my studies in React.js, Next.js and Typescript.
+- Next step is to start my studies in Typescript, Mongodb and testing frameworks.

 <!---